-The Agency and Union mutually agree that Probationary employees are at will and that probationary dismissals are not subject to appeal.
+The Agency and Union mutually agree that employees serving their initial probation period as described in Agency Policy 215 ("Probation Period") are at will and that probationary dismissals are not subject to appeal.

 Employees who are dismissed from probation shall, upon request, be provided with an explanation as to the general reasons for dismissal and advice as to how they can improve performance in the future.